mcd500/teep-device/docs/building_without_docker.md

 tam_api_1  | GET /api/ 200 5.239 ms - 24
 ```

-Please keep the terminal open and do clone and build for the targets on seperate terminals.
+Please keep the terminal open and clone and build for the targets on separate terminals.

 ## Keystone

 Build `TEEP-Device` with Keystone.
 Make sure Keystone and its supporting sources have been built already.
-Please refer Keystone section of the "Preparation before building TA-Ref without Docker" in the ta-ref.pdf document.
+Please refer to the Keystone section of the "Preparation before building TA-Ref without Docker" in the ta-ref.pdf document.

 ### Clone and Build